digitranslab/jumpstart/docs/versioned_docs/version-2.15.0/data-sources/overview.md

 Data Sources pull in and push data to any source including databases, external APIs, or services.
 Once a data source is connected to a workspace, the connection can be shared with any app of that workspace.

 :::caution
-Data Source page is available only on **ToolJet version 2.3.0 and above**.
+Data Source page is available only on **JumpStart version 2.3.0 and above**.
 :::

 <div style={{textAlign: 'center'}}>